 - HelpAdvisor: State Medicaid programs such as TennCare often have complex eligibility requirements.
 HelpAdvisor provides comprehensive information designed to help individuals understand what benefits are available to them through Medicare, Medicaid or other public programs.
-You can ask for additional information or resources by filling out a brief contact form.

 - State Health Insurance Assistance Program (SHIP): TN SHIP offers no-cost healthcare counseling to Medicare beneficiaries and their caregivers.
 You can start the process by calling TN SHIP at (877) 801-0044.